writing advice 16

 "That's it!
 Inside, quick!"

-You obviously can't write a whole novel in pure dialogue, but tense, crisp dialogue with the smallest amount of supporting description will give you a limpid, muscular prose style that is clear and easy to read.
+You obviously can't write a whole novel in pure dialogue, although radio drama had to, with the occasional sound effect, and worked thrillingly, but tense, crisp dialogue with the smallest amount of supporting description will give you a limpid, muscular prose style that is clear and easy to read.
 It will also grip your reader far better than stodgy lumps of description.
 Let your dialogue tell the story:

-The window jerked open.
+The window jumped open.
 They were through and into the darkness as the light in the hallway flicked on.

 "I ain't imagining things," Raymond was saying as he came in.
 "There was definitely a noise."